 • Proposal.
-The proposal is due on Friday, Nov 6 but you are welcome to turn it in earlier and you will receive earlier feedback.
+The proposal is due on Friday, Nov 18 but you are welcome to turn it in earlier and you will receive earlier feedback.
 It should consist of a title, a paragraph or two on what you plan to write about, an outline of the proposed paper, and a preliminary list of references.
 Also mention any points where you have questions and need to learn or find out more, especially if you are doing original research.
 These could be gaps in your knowledge (i.e. "I need to read more about X") or issues where no one knows the answer (i.e. "we will test these codes and we don't know how well they will perform").
 Your proposal does not have to be very detailed but you should think of it as an opportunity to get feedback, and the more you put in it, the more we can help you get your project off to a good start.
 Finally please also include your email address so that we can contact you about scheduling a meeting to discuss your proposal.

 - Peer proposal feedback.
 You will read one of your peers' proposals and will give them brief feedback on it, say ≈ 100 words.
 There is no required format for the feedback but some recommended topics include: What do you find interesting or would like to know more about?
 What looks confusing?
 If you know the topic, then do you have any suggestions, including useful references?
 It is ok, and in some ways better, if you don't know the topic.
 Your feedback should be sent to your peer with instructor and TA cc'ed. - Paper.
-The paper is due on the last day of class: Tuesday, Dec 8 and is worth 20% of your grade.
+The paper is due on the last day of the semester: Wed, Dec 14 and is worth 40% of your grade.
 Significant extensions may not be possible because of grading deadlines. - Presentation.
-The last few classes will be devoted to project presentations, worth 10% of your grade.
+The last class will be devoted to project presentations, worth 10% of your grade.
 The presentation should explain your results at a level where your classmates can understand it.
-Presentations will be 15-25 minutes long, with the exact length determined in November by how many students are doing projects.
+Presentations will be roughly 3 minutes long (or 6 minutes for team projects), with the exact length determined in November by how many students are doing projects.
+The presentation will be in the form of a video that you upload, normally a powerpoint/beamer/keynote slide show that you narrate, but optionally other formats are possible.
+Given the brief length, you should not try to communicate all the details but rather try to teach the audience something new in that time, such as what the problem is and why it is interesting, or about one specific aspect of the problem.

 The proposal and paper should be turned in online via the canvas website using the links at the top of this document.
-Please upload your presentation slides before your presentation to make it easier to write comments during the talk.